 Levels 1, 2, 3

-Before authorising a driver to pass an EOA by means of ETCS Written Order 01 the signaller shall, according to non-harmonised rules:
+Before authorising a driver to pass an EOA by means of European Instruction 1 the signaller shall, according to non-harmonised rules:

 check if all the conditions for the route are met,

-check all restrictions and / or instructions that are necessary and include them in ETCS Written Order 01,
+check all restrictions and / or instructions that are necessary and include them in European Instruction 1,

-check for temporary speed restrictions to be included in ETCS Written Order 01.
+check for temporary speed restrictions to be included in European Instruction 1.

 If the signaller can establish that the track is free then he can exempt the driver from running on sight in SR according to non-harmonised rules.

-In level 1 without trackside signals, in level 2 without trackside signals and in level 3, if allowed by non-harmonised rules, the signaller can authorise the driver to pass several consecutive ETCS stop markers with only one written order.
+In level 1 without trackside signals, in level 2 without trackside signals and in level 3, if allowed by non-harmonised rules, the signaller can authorise the driver to pass several consecutive ETCS stop markers with only one operational instruction.

 To pass the EOA, the driver shall:

-receive ETCS Written Order 01 from the signaller,
+receive European Instruction 1 from the signaller,

 check the applicable speed limit,